 - You will wait with your child in a waiting room until the surgeon is ready for your child.

-- The doctors and nurses want to make sure that your child is safe at all times.
+- The surgeons and nurses want to make sure that your child is safe at all times.
 They will do safety checks.
 Expect them to ask you: your child's name, birthday, the surgery your child is having, and the body part that is being operated on.

 Do not bring food or drink into the pre-op area.
 Children having surgery are not eating or drinking.
 It is better for them not to see food or drinks.